Canadensys/canadensys-view-includes/README.md

 header.ftl
 * page.title : title to use in <title> tag
+* page.cssScreenPrintList : Freemarker sequence of CSS to include as media="screen,print"
-* page.cssList : Freemarker sequence of CSS to include
+* page.cssList : Freemarker sequence of CSS to include as media="screen"
+* page.cssPrintList : Freemarker sequence of CSS to include as media="print"
 * page.prefetchList : dns-prefetch and prefetch tags
 * gaAccount : Google Analytics account
 * gaSiteVerification : Google Analytics site verification